docker/docs/datacenter/ucp/2.2/guides/user/secrets/index.md

 ---
 title: Manage secrets
-description: Learn how to manage your passwords, certificates, or other secrets in a secure way with Docker Datacenter
+description: Learn how to manage your passwords, certificates, and other secrets in a secure way with Docker Datacenter
-keywords: UCP, secrets, secrets management
+keywords: UCP, secret, password, certificate, private key
 ---

 When deploying and orchestrating services, you often need to configure them